progit/progit/de/06-git-tools/01-chapter6.markdown

 # Git Tools #
+# Git Tools #

 By now, you’ve learned most of the day-to-day commands and workflows that you need to manage or maintain a Git repository for your source code control.
 You’ve accomplished the basic tasks of tracking and committing files, and you’ve harnessed the power of the staging area and lightweight topic branching and merging.

+Bis hierher hast du die meisten täglichen Kommandos und Arbeitsweisen gelernt, die du brauchst um ein Git Repository für deine Quellcode Kontrolle, zu benutzen.
+Du hast die grundlegenden Aufgaben des tracking und committing von Dateien gemeistert und du hast von der Macht der staging area, des branching und des merging Gebrauch gemacht.

 Now you’ll explore a number of very powerful things that Git can do that you may not necessarily use on a day-to-day basis but that you may need at some point.

+Nun werden wir einige sehr mächtige Dinge entdecken, die du mit Git machen kannst, die du aber nicht unbedingt im täglichen Gebrauch nutzen wirst, du wirst sie aber mit Sicherheit an einem bestimmten Punkt brauchen werden.

 ## Revision Selection ##
+## Revision Auswahl ##

 Git allows you to specify specific commits or a range of commits in several ways.
 They aren’t necessarily obvious but are helpful to know.

+Git erlaubt dir spezifische oder eine reihe von commits auf verschiedenste Art und Weise auszuwählen.
+Diese sind nicht immer offensichtlich aber es ist hilfreich diese zu kennen.

 ### Single Revisions ###
+### Einzelne Revisionen ###

 You can obviously refer to a commit by the SHA-1 hash that it’s given, but there are more human-friendly ways to refer to commits as well.
 This section outlines the various ways you can refer to a single commit.

+Du kannst offensichtlich mithilfe des SHA-1 hash einen commit auswählen, aber es gibt auch Menschen freundlichere Methoden auf ein commit zu verweisen.
+Dieser Bereich skizziert die verschiedenen Wege, die man gehen kann um auf ein einzelnen commit zu referenzieren.

 ### Short SHA ###
+### Abgekürztes SHA ###

 Git is smart enough to figure out what commit you meant to type if you provide the first few characters, as long as your partial SHA-1 is at least four characters long and unambiguous — that is, only one object in the current repository begins with that partial SHA-1.

+Git ist intelligent genug, den richtigen commit herauszufinden, wenn man nur die ersten paar Zeichen angibt aber nur unter der Bedingung, dass der SHA-1 hash mindestens vier Zeichen lang und einzigartig ist — das bedeutet, dass es nur ein Objekt im derzeitigen Repository gibt, das mit diesem bestimmten SHA-1 hash beginnt.

 For example, to see a specific commit, suppose you run a `git log` command and identify the commit where you added certain functionality:

+Um zum Beispiel einen bestimmten commit zu sehen, kann man das `git log` Kommando ausführen und den commit identifizieren in dem man eine bestimmte Funktionalität hinzugefügt hat:

 	$ git log
 	commit 734713bc047d87bf7eac9674765ae793478c50d3